guilleva/Xmap/DEVNOTES.md

 * plugins (backward compatibility)

-## For Pro

-* Cache - images and news
-* change release date of plugins

 ## Improve later:

 * stats (unique links, links in html, images, news)?
 Better description of number of links?
 Unique and published Links